-- 1. The student should submit to the Registrar a completed Application for Independent Study along with all requested accompanying materials at least one week prior to registering for the course.
+1. The student should submit to the Registrar a completed Application for Independent Study along with all requested accompanying materials at least one week prior to registering for the course.
 This application requires the signature of the professor directing the study, the student's advisor, and the Vice President for Academic Affairs.
-A student may register for an independent study no later than the Drop/Add Period in a semester. - 2.
-Independent study will be limited to a total of six semester hours of the student's total college program. - 3.
-A student must have successfully completed a minimum of 66 semester hours and have a 3.0 GPA in order to be eligible to apply for independent study.
+A student may register for an independent study no later than the Drop/Add Period in a semester.

-- 4. Independent study will be considered part of a student's normal course load. - 5.
-Independent studies must be completed in residence. - 6.
+- 2. Independent study will be limited to a total of six semester hours of the student's total college program. - 3.
+A student must have successfully completed a minimum of 66 semester hours and have a 3.0 GPA in order to be eligible to apply for independent study. - 4.
+Independent study will be considered part of a student's normal course load. - 5.
 Independent studies should contain a minimum of 35 hours of study for each hour of credit requested.